Ereneri/PersonalSite/README.md

 # Javascript
 A little amount of javascript is used to allow for mobile devices to use a hamburger menu for the different web pages.
 Additionally, a JS local storage var is used to remember if a user has removed the "looking for work" banner.

-# Disclaimer
-This site is not complete and lacks a formal backend both are in the works.